Taksir/Comp633_final_project/README.md

 Simply count the zeros to get the number of Kmers.
 ```
 def CountNumberofKmers(array LCP):
-	do

 	for each element, e in LCP: // divided equally among the processors
 		if e >= 45:
 			temp_LCP[index of e] = 1
 		else:
 			temp_LCP[index of e] = 0
 	for each element, e in temp_LCP: // divided equally among the processors
 		use count the number of zeros locally and then add them parallely to get the final count of Kmers
-	end
 ```
 Now, to count the number of kmers that appear once, we observe that a Kmer appearing only once has a 0 at its index, and is preceded by another 0.
 Such pattern is impossible to appear elsewhere.